blochmat/jdfc/README.md

 **JDFCInstrument.instrument**
 - get classExData by name (e.g. BranchingInteger)

-**CFGCreator.createCFGsForClass**
+- CFGCreator.createCFGsForClass
     - CFGLocalVariableClassVisitor.visit
         - visitField: collects field information for class: Set<*ProgramVariable>*
         - visitMethod: CFGLocalVariableMethodVisitor
             - local variable information for all methods in the class: Map<*internalMName, <idx, LocalVariable>>*

     - CFGNodeClassVisitor.visit
         - visitMethod: create cfg if not interface or inner class
             - CFGNodeMethodVisitor
                 - visitEnd
                     - edges
-                - CFG for every method: Map<*internalMName, cfgImpl>*
+                    - CFG for method: Map<*internalMName, cfgImpl>*
+                    - put first line: <internalMethodName, firstLine>
+                    - put last line: <internalMethodName, lastLine>
+                    - set cfg, params in MethodData (findByInternalMethodName fails)
+        - visitEnd
+            - CoverageDataStore finish class execution data setup
+                - set methodCFGs in class: Map<internalMethodName, CFG>
+                - initialize def use lists (??)
+                - calculate reaching definitions
+                - calculate intra procedural def use pairs
+- InstrumentationClassVisitor.visit
+    - visitMethod
+        - if instrumentation required
+        - InstrumentationMethodVisitor.visit
+            - visitVarInsn:
+            - visitIincInsn:
+                - insert call CoverageDataStore.invokeCoverageTracker (internalMethodName, currentLineNumber)

+**Run Tests**
+- CoverageDataStore.invokeCoverageTracker is basically doing nothing
+- CoverageTracker.addLocalVarCoveredEntry
+    - update classExData by className
+        - if its not null and not the same class
+        - if the map does not already contain the class
+        - find the class node from the tree
+        - extract the data
+        - put it into the map
+    - check if var is definition by opcode
+    - find local variable by internalMethodName, insn index from localVariableTables (!!)
+    - add current class to tested classes (relativePath)
+    - remove current class from untested classes (relativePath)
+    - if localvar is not null
+        - create a program variable
+        - add local variable to variablesCovered in class by internalMethodName (!!)

+**Shutdown hook**